Writing in Typst

 You'll also need a sum formula in your paper.
 We can use the

-then specify the range of the summation in sub- and superscripts:
+sum symbol and then specify the range of the summation in sub- and superscripts:

 Total displaced soil by glacial flow: $ 7.32 beta + sum_(i=0)^nabla Q_i / 2 $